Siedah Garrett: 2010s

 Garrett's single "Keep On Lovin' You", a tribute to Michael Jackson and an answer to their duet I Just Can't Stop Loving You, was made available on iTunes September 11, 2012.

 In 2014, Garrett was invited by producer Gerry Gallagher to record with Latin rock legends El Chicano as well as Alphonse Mouzon, Brian Auger, Alex Ligertwood, Ray Parker Jr., Vikki Carr, David Paich, Spencer Davis, Lenny Castro, Jessy J, Marcos J. Reyes, Salvador Santana, Walfredo Reyes Jr., Pete Escovedo and Peter Michael Escovedo and she is featured on vocals with David Paich on Gallagher's arrangement and remake of the Toto song "Africa" on Gallagher's most recent studio album due out in 2019.

 In 2017, Garrett was honored with a Lifetime Achievement Award by The National R&B Music Society in Philadelphia, Pa.
 The award was presented to Garrett by recording artist Kathy Sledge of Sister Sledge.

 In 2019, Garrett attended Kingvention, the European Michael Jackson Convention which took place in Central London on September 21, 2019.
 Garrett spoke about her time with Michael Jackson in a live interview with Pez Jax and performed "Man In The Mirror".

 2020s

+In 2022, Garrett was inducted into the Women Songwriters Hall of Fame held in Washington D.C.

-Garrett is writing the lyrics for the upcoming Broadway musical Black Orpheus, which is based on the 1959 film Black Orpheus. the music will be composed by Carlinhos Brown.
-She is also a part of the songwriting team alongside Stephen Bray and Brenda Russell (in place of the late Allee Willis) for the upcoming 2023 film The Color Purple.
+Garrett is writing the lyrics for the upcoming Broadway musical Black Orpheus, which is based on the 1959 film Black Orpheus.
+The music will be composed by Carlinhos Brown.
+She is also a part of the songwriting team alongside Stephen Bray and Brenda Russell (in place of the late Allee Willis) for the 2023 film The Color Purple.

+In 2024, Garrett returned as a guest at Kingvention, the Michael Jackson fan convention, for its inaugural Los Angeles edition.

 Personal life

-She announced that she was diagnosed with multiple sclerosis (MS) when performing at the "Race To Erase MS" event in 2017.
+When performing at the "Race to Erase MS" event in 2017, she announced that she had received a multiple sclerosis diagnosis.